Pelosi told Democrats she would rather see Trump 'in prison,' not impeached

 Breaking News Emails

-WASHINGTON — Speaker Nancy Pelosi, D-Calif., reportedly told top House Democrats she doesn't want to see President Donald Trump impeached, "I want to see him in prison."
+WASHINGTON — Speaker Nancy Pelosi, D-Calif., told top House Democrats that she doesn't want to see President Donald Trump impeached because "I want to see him in prison."

-Pelosi made the comment in a Tuesday meeting with several House committee leaders, including Judiciary Committee chairman Jerrold Nadler, D-N.Y., who has pressed Pelosi to allow his panel to begin an impeachment inquiry against the president, Politico first reported Wednesday, citing multiple unnamed sources.
+Pelosi made the comment in a meeting Tuesday with several House committee leaders, including Judiciary Committee Chairman Jerrold Nadler, D-N.Y., who has pressed Pelosi to allow his panel to begin an impeachment inquiry, Politico first reported Wednesday, citing multiple unnamed sources.

 NBC News confirmed that Pelosi said, "I don't want to see him impeached, I want to see him in prison."